Final Hours

 Hour-by-hour reconstructions of how famous lives and eras ended

-The Final Hours of Abraham Lincoln
+The Final Hours of Constantinople

 The Final Hours of Anne Boleyn